MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/time-travel-debugging-recording.md

     Successfully created the index in 96ms.
     ```

-10. At this point you are at the end (TBD - confirm?) of the trace file.
+10. At this point you are at the end (TBD - confirm?) of the trace file and are ready to travel back in time.

 ## Next Steps